vlladin/cohort-six/projects/grandine_beacon_zkVMs_snarkification.md

 ## Possible challenges

-* **Bugs or issues in zkVMs** - Since some zkVMs are still new, we might hit unexpected bugs or missing features during development.
+**Bugs or issues in zkVMs** - Since some zkVMs are still new, we might hit unexpected bugs or missing features during development.

+- *Mitigation*: Maintain parallel development on multiple zkVMs, active engagement with zkVM communities, fallback to more mature zkVMs if needed

-* **Large trace size** - The Beacon STF is heavy and may create large traces that don’t fit in one proof, so we might need to split execution into smaller parts.
+**Large trace size** - The Beacon STF is heavy and may create large traces that don't fit in one proof, so we might need to split execution into smaller parts.

+- *Mitigation*: Implement sophisticated continuation strategies, optimize trace generation, use proof aggregation techniques

+**Memory constraints** - Large validator sets may exceed available memory during proof generation.

+- *Mitigation*: Implement streaming processing, optimize data structures, use disk-based intermediate storage

+**Performance bottlenecks** - Proof generation may be too slow for real-time block processing.

+- *Mitigation*: GPU acceleration, parallel proving, optimized continuation boundaries

 ## Goal of the project